stusmall/ttl_cache/README.md

 This crate provides a time sensitive key-value FIFO cache.
 When the cache is created it is given a TTL.
 Any value that are in the cache for longer than this duration are considered invalid and will not be returned.
+Supports 1.20 +